-As part of this activity, available railroad and industry data on concrete cross-tie performance under railway operations in U.S. and Canada was collected by the RTA.
+Specifically ZETA-TECH and the RTA collected available railroad and industry data on concrete cross-tie performance under railway operations in US and Canada.
 The resulting data was analyzed to provide an assessment of actual concrete tie life, as experienced in the North American railway environment.